MathGeniusJodie/opensearch_rs/readme.md

 this will become a library in the future for use in the WIP slopless web search engine

-slopless will mainly use traditional search techniques, but vector search would be great to enhance certain queries
+slopless will mainly use traditional search techniques, but vector search would be great to enhance certain queries.

+this will also greatly enhance cross-language search which is a priority for slopless.

 # classifier models to try
 * https://huggingface.co/MongoDB/mdbr-leaf-ir (en)